VIA University College: History

-The university colleges in Denmark were established as a result of a series of mergers of smaller educational centres in 2007.
-VIA is one of those university colleges.
+The university colleges in Denmark were established as a result of a series of mergers of smaller educational centers in 2007.
+VIA is one of the university colleges.
+VIA is not an abbreviation, as its name comes from the Latin word via meaning "by way of".

 From January 2008, all medium higher education in the Central Region previously under CVU (Center for Higher Education), became organized as one unit under VIA.
-As a result of these mergers, VIA became the third largest educational institution following Copenhagen University and Aarhus University with approximately 2,000 employees and 20,000 students.
+As a result of these mergers, VIA became the third-largest educational institution following Copenhagen University and Aarhus University with approximately 2,000 employees and 20,000 students.